digitradiart/jurnal-pengingat/README.md

 Hopefully, it will be useful for readers.
 We really need constructive criticism and suggestions.
 Thanks for reading.

 // Illustrator: Adwind Abrar a.k.a @egg_winner
 // Author: Ayu Agustina a.k.a @digitradiart

+Flip book using turn.js